-CEPT supports the right of every ITU Member State to obtain a national allotment in the Plan in line with the objective of the Appendix 30B.
+CEPT position CEPT supports the right of every ITU Member State to obtain a national allotment in the Plan in line with the objective of the Appendix 30B.
 CEPT supports to grant new ITU Member States the same conditions as those granted to administrations having no assignments in the Appendix 30B List, or assignments listed under 6.1, as adopted in Resolution 170 (WRC-19), in addition to the procedure for the addition of a new allotment to the Plan for a new ITU Member State, already contained in Article 7 of Appendix 30B of the RR.
 In addition, CEPT supports to add a new Annex 7 to Appendix 30B of the RR to facilitate the addition of a new allotment to the Plan for a new Member State of the Union.
 CEPT encourages new ITU Member States and the resulting affected administrations to actively undertake and cooperate in coordination discussions.

-All documents have been introduced and a consolidated document with all the proposals has been produced but not discussed yet.
-After some offline discussions there seem to be agreement on the CEPT proposed way forward.

-TOPIC F: EXCLUDING UPLINK SERVICE AREA IN APPENDIX 30A FOR REGIONS 1 & 3 AND IN APPENDIX 30B

-CEPT POSITION ON TOPIC F

-Considering high level of completed coordination in Resolution 559 (WRC-19) between administrations, CEPT supports bilateral coordination solutions or national licensing conditions to address potential encountered problems on a case-by-case basis.
+WRC-23 Agenda item 7, Topic F Excluding uplink service area in Appendix 30A for Regions 1 & 3 and in Appendix 30B CEPT position Considering high level of completed coordination in Resolution 559 (WRC-19) between administrations, CEPT supports bilateral coordination solutions or national licensing conditions to address potential encountered problems on a caseby-case basis.
 CEPT considers that the current regulatory provisions are adequate to address this Topic and supports No Changes to the Radio Regulations.
 CEPT notes that, as an example, aligning the coverage area with the service area is not always technically feasible.
 CEPT encourages administrations involved in Resolution 559 (WRC-19) coordinations to make utmost efforts to communicate with requesting administrations and to timely reply in order to complete coordination.

-All documents have been introduced.

-Consolidate proposals in a single document.
-Follow discussions and support the CEPT proposal.

-TOPIC G: RESOLUTION 770 (WRC-19) GSO PROTECTION FROM SINGLE ENTRY NON-GSO IN Q/V BANDS

-CEPT POSITION ON TOPIC G

-CEPT supports to amend Resolution 770 (WRC-19) by suppressing Annex 2 from Resolution 770 (WRC-19) and move it to a new recommendation ITU-R S.2157 to be incorporated by reference in Resolution 770 (WRC-19).
+WRC-23 Agenda item 7, Topic G Resolution 770 (WRC-19) GSO protection from single entry non-GSO in Q/V bands CEPT position CEPT supports to amend Resolution 770 (WRC-19) by suppressing Annex 2 from Resolution 770 (WRC-19) and move it to a new recommendation ITU-R S.[QV-METH-REF-LINKS] to be incorporated by reference in Resolution 770 (WRC-19).